-Most help for such SEND support at school will be provided within the classroom.
-Extra help may be provided outside the classroom where appropriate, but within the context of the Foundation Stage or the National Curriculum.
-The progress of children will be monitored closely by the class teacher, SENCO and SMT.
+Most provision for SEND support at school will be provided within the classroom.
+Extra help may be provided outside the classroom, where appropriate, but within the context of the Foundation Stage or the National Curriculum.
+The progress of children will be monitored closely by the class teacher, SENDCO and SMT.